-2.4 Conclusion: it depends on the situation It is clear from the above scenarios that who does the allocation of the GTIN depends on the situation.
-It could be the case that a trader and grower supply to three customers with a different party doing the allocation of the GTIN in each case.
-In some situations the marketing method (e.g. clock auction) may impose limitations on what is feasible as regards allocation of the GTIN at source and applying barcodes or stickers for final customers.
+2.4 Conclusion: it depends on the situation

+It is clear from the above scenarios that the party performing the allocation of the GTIN depends on the situation.
+It could be the case that a trader and grower supply three customers with a different party performing the allocation of the GTIN in each case.
+In some situations the marketing method (e.g. clock auction) may impose limitations on what is feasible as regards allocation of the GTIN at the source and applying barcodes or stickers for final customers.